-In games with build customization like City of Heroes and Phantasy Star Universe, build is often purely aesthetic, so as long as your weak-looking character is of the correct class, they can take more punishment than stronger-looking characters that went with another class.
+In games with build customization like City of Heroes and Phantasy Star Universe, build is often purely aesthetic, so as long as your weak-looking character is of the correct class, they can deal out more punishment while moving more slowly than stronger-looking characters that went with another class.

 Ike can't exactly be called a "waif", but in Super Smash Bros.
 Brawl, he's a pipsqueak when compared to other Mighty Glaciers like Bowser, Ganondorf and Donkey Kong.
 Despite this, he's a heavy character, attacks slowly, moves slowly, and hits like a train (the developers actually went so far as to update his design by making him look buffer in the next game to reflect later FE installments).
 In the Fire Emblem series, Ike is actually more of a Lightning Bruiser.

 Lucas is an even better example.
 He's as short as Ness or Kirby, but he fights like a Heavy character, with longer, slower moves that can hit absurdly hard.

 Mr. Game and Watch looks like a lightweight and is knocked back like one, but its moves are on the "strong and slow" side.